mctrashmoney/StrokePredictor_ML/README.md

 Contributions are welcome!
 If you would like to contribute, feel free to submit a pull request.

 ## License

-This project is open-source under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) – you are free to use, modify, and distribute it

+with proper attribution.

+### Data License
+The dataset used in this project is © Original Authors and is subject to its original licensing terms.
+Please refer to the [data source](<link_to_dataset>) for more details.